Li Yuan establishes Tang dynasty with Chang’an（modern day Xi’an) as its capital.

 Li Shimin kills his two brothers and becomes Second Emperor Taizong of Tang ruling until 649.
 China’s northern and western boundaries are established and secured.
 Nestorian Christianity and Buddhism is permitted in China.
 Within China, there is good administration.

 First conflict between Tibet and Tang Dynasty ends in defeat for Tibetan armies.

 Following the emperor’s death, Li Zhi took the throne as Emperor Gaozong.
 Islam is introduced into China by Sa`d ibn Abi Waqqas, maternal uncle of Muhammad, the prophet of Islam.

-Multiple campaigns against Göktürks, by 657 Tang armies control Turkish frontier and Silk Road.
+Multiple campaigns against Göktürks.
+By 657, Tang armies control the western frontier and Silk Road.

 Meng Haoran is born